 All students are required to upload their CV, ToR (Transcript of Records), identity document and a motivation letter when applying online.

-The Winter School will be activated with a minimum number of 10 international participants.
+The Winter School will be activated with a minimum number of 10 participants, 80% of which international.

-Nominations by partner Universities: by 15 October 2022.
+Nominations by partner Universities: by 15 October 2022 - few places still available!

-Finalization of the online application for all students (including the upload of the CV, ToR ID and the motivation letter): by 31 October 2022.
+Finalization of the online application for all students (including the upload of the CV, ToR ID and the motivation letter): extended 28 November 2022.

 Students from UniTrento partners universities: 400 Euros